Student Financial Services

 How to Apply for Financial Aid

-Prospective freshman can apply for need-based financial aid by completing the FAFSA beginning on October 1.
+Prospective freshman can apply for need-based financial aid by completing the FAFSA, available December 2023 for 2024-2025 academic year.
 Students can apply for admission prior to completing the FAFSA.
 If you do not intend to apply for need-based financial aid, you do not need to complete a FAFSA and will only need to apply for admission to the college.

 November 1 - Early Action